 Wet Bulb Globe Temperature (WBGT)

-The Wet Bulb Globe Temperature (WBGT) is measured by
+The Wet Bulb Globe Temperature (WBGT) can be measured by

 • the black globe temperature